gmuric/avax-tweets-dataset/README.md

 | User with location      | 5,661 | 363 |
 | Oldest tweet   | 2010-10-19 | 2007-03-06 |
 | Most recent tweet   | 2021-04-21 | 2021-02-02 |

-3. You may consider using tools such as the Hydrator, Twarc and tweepy to rehydrate the Tweet IDs.
-For detailed instructions please see the next section.

 ## How to Hydrate
 ### Hydrating using Hydrator (GUI)